 I was a caregiver and the cook did not show up one day.
 I said let me do it and that was how I got started.
 A big Retirement Facility even had me come and cook for them.

-I have cooked at many schools and love the kiddos.
-My last cooking job was at a Memory Care Facility for 13 years, and I had a fellow that works there tell me my food was so good because I sprinkled it with love before I served it.
+I have cooked at many schools and love these kiddos.
+My last cooking job was at a Memory Care Facility for 13 years, and I had a fellow that works there tell me my food was so good because “I sprinkled it with love” before I served it.

 When it comes to cooking, it is important to keep in mind that everyone started somewhere.
 I do not know of a single person who was born with a wooden cooking spoon and ready to go.

-Don’t let the years pass you by without taking the opportunity to share, cook and write down your family’s favorite recipes.
-Start by making your own family cookbook.
+(Don’t let the years pass you by without taking the opportunity to share, cook and write down your family’s favorite recipes.
+Start by making your own Family Cookbook.)

-Third…..
 Remind them always if they use something it must be returned to its rightful place in the kitchen.

-Fourth…..
 When allowing your children to help you, give them some small tasks: move a container, beaten eggs, add the flour in the mixer.

-Seventh….
-Naturally, there will be some mistakes and spills at the outset, but with your help your children will avoid them very quickly.
+Be Patient…..Naturally, there will be some mistakes and spills at the outset but that what happens. 🙂